 You should not wait to contact a lawyer.
 These statute of limitations problems can be very technical and can kill your case.
 Its not uncommon for the insurance adjuster to string you along with the promise of a settlement, but really they are just waiting for the statute of limitations to run.
 You only have 400 weeks to receive compensation for your medical costs.
 If you wait until after the 400 weeks, the insurance company won’t have to pay for your treatment (unless your case qualifies as catastrophic).

-The Workers Compensation Insurance companies regularly delay the treatment of injured workers.
-Often the refuse to pay for expense procedures by saying they are not necessary or just ignoring you.
-The law requires them to pay for all medical expenses related to your work-injury.
+The law requires the insurance company to pay for all medical expenses that are reasonably calculated to effect a cure or provide relief for your work related injury.
 However, they often illegally delay medical treatment as a tactic.
 They hope you will give up and settle your case for less than it is worth.

 There are several ways to make the insurance company pay for valid medical expenses.
 The State Board of Workers Compensation publishes a Form WC-205 .
 This form allows a doctor to request pre-authorization for treatment.
 The insurance company to provide an answer within 5 business days or the procedure is automatically considered pre-approved.
 If they flat out refuse to pay then you will have to request a hearing in front of an Administrative Law Judge and the Judge may order them to pay for the treatment you need.